swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 ## Background

 There are four binary memorystate operations: *initialization*, *move-initialization*, *assignment*, and *move-assignment*.
-They can be grouped according to how they affect the source buffer and the destination buffer. **Copy** operations only read from the source buffer, leaving it unchanged. **Move** operations with deinitialize the source memory, decrementing the reference count by 1 if the memory type is not a trivial type. **Retaining** operations initialize the destination memory, incrementing the reference count by 1 if applicable. **Releasing** operations deinitialize the destination memory before reinitializing it with the new values, resulting in a net change in the reference count of 0, if applicable.
+They can be grouped according to how they affect the source buffer and the destination buffer. **Copy** operations only read from the source buffer, leaving it unchanged. **Move** operations deinitialize the source memory, decrementing the reference count by 1 if the memory type is not a trivial type. **Retaining** operations initialize the destination memory, incrementing the reference count by 1 if applicable. **Releasing** operations deinitialize the destination memory before reinitializing it with the new values, resulting in a net change in the reference count of 0, if applicable.

 |                    | Copy (+0)       | Move (−1)            |
 | -------------:     |----------:      | ---------:           |